chikim79/github-analytics/README.md

 ## CI/CD

 Each component is deployed using `Github action`.
 Each component can be automatically deployed using respective mechanism when code change is pushed to github.
 (Automatic deployment is commented out currently)

+Backend Component also has automated testing for parsing the messages from SQS using JUnit

 ## Components